wordshaker/jesswhite_4/_posts/2017-03-11-errorlevels-post.md

 Personally, I wouldn't use this level of logging, as if it's not actionable, people won't pay attention to it.
 Why not throw an error where the problem occurs, or if possible, guard against the possibility of their being an issue.

 It is used however.
 An example given in [reference 2](http://stackoverflow.com/questions/2031163/when-to-use-the-different-log-levels) is for logging bad login attempts.
-This could be used to assess problems in user exeperience.
+This could be used to assess problems in user experience.
 Something to consider is there are other tools that could be used for this purpose effectively.
 Is logging right for this use case?

 #### INFO

 The information level of logging is generally used for things you want to know about but that don't cause your application to crash.
 There is a lot of confusion between the difference between information and debug, the principle I work by is that if it information that would be informative in production, log it as information.
-There is a careful balance that needs to be acheived however.
+There is a careful balance that needs to be achieved however.
 You want to avoid noise, but be informative.
 For example, if you receive a 500 from an api, log it.
 Maybe don't log all teh information corresponding to it.

 The other thing to consider when logging to production is the content of the information.
 You do not want to log sensitive or identifying information about customers for instance.
 Internal ID's would be fine as you can track information without revealing anything you don't intend to.
 Logs are not a secure place for storage.